ArchitCodes1204/USEMONEY/README.md

-# 💰 UseMoney – Pre-Hire Assignment Submission
+# 💰 UseMoney – Assignment Submission by Archit Mamodiya

 > A high-fidelity clone and feature extension of usemoney.ai, built as part of the pre-hire assignment.